Max Payne: Max Payne 2: The Fall of Max Payne

 Two years after the first game, Max Payne has rejoined the NYPD and has been cleared of the charges for his killing spree thanks to his connection to Senator Alfred Woden, the leader of a secret society called the Inner Circle.
 During a routine murder investigation, Max finds himself face-to-face with the fugitive Mona Sax, who reluctantly joins him in his investigation.
 As the two work together to uncover the truth, they begin to develop feelings for each other, and come across another major conspiracy, which this time involves Vladimir Lem, the Italian Mob, and the Inner Circle.

 Max Payne 3

 Nine years after the second game, Max Payne has left New York and is working on a private security detail in São Paulo, Brazil.
 When the wife of his employer is kidnapped by a local street gang, Max and his old friend Raul Passos join forces in an attempt to rescue her, igniting a war that will lead them to confront a larger conspiracy.

 Remakes

-Remedy, with funding from Rockstar who holds the rights to the series, announced plans to remake Max Payne and Max Payne 2 for PC, PlayStation 5, and Xbox Series X/S in April 2022.
+Remedy Entertainment, with funding from Rockstar (who holds the rights to the series), announced plans to remake Max Payne and Max Payne 2 for PC, PlayStation 5, and Xbox Series X/S in April 2022.
 At the time of the announcement, the remakes were at an early development state, and no planned release date was announced.
 It was confirmed that the two games will be released as a single title.